Great American Songbook Hall of Fame

 The Hall of Fame will elevate the Great American Songbook, much like the Rock and Roll Hall of Fame and the Country Music Hall of Fame have done for the respective musical genres.
 The Great American Songbook Hall of Fame will induct new members annually including lyricists, composers, and performers who created the soundtrack of our lives.
 Hall of Fame Inductees will be chosen based on such factors as musical influence on other artists, length and depth of career and body of work, innovation and superiority in style and technique, but musical excellence shall be the essential qualification of induction.

-The Palladium serves as the official home of the Michael Feinstein Great American Songbook Initiative and the Hall of Fame.
+The Palladium serves as the official home of the Great American Songbook Foundation and the Hall of Fame.
 The Honorees will be recognized in the south lobby on the gallery level of the Palladium.
 Plans exist for the construction of the Great American Songbook Hall of Fame Museum and Archive on the campus of the Center for the Performing Arts.

 Award Categories Include: